AdityaAngular01/RegexUtil/README.md

 ## Contributions

-Feel free to fork, improve, and contribute to the RegexUtil package.
+Feel free to fork, improve, and contribute to the node-regex-utility package.
 Open an issue or pull request if you encounter any bugs or have feature requests!

 ---